 You Can’t Export Data — You’re Stuck with It

 Wix gets separation anxiety.

-So they make it difficult to leave, and impossible to leave smoothly.
+So they make it difficult to leave and impossible to go smoothly.

 Wix doesn’t allow you to migrate your data to another platform.